-When David Rossi (Joe Mantegna) joins the team, he makes a comment that their offices are better than "that bunker" the BAU used to work out of.
+When David Rossi (Joe Mantegna) joins the team, he makes a comment that their offices are better than "that bunker" out of which the BAU used to work.
 The comment isn't metaphorical.
-The actual BAU (in its many earlier incarnations and titles) used to operate out of a bunker former FBI Director J. Edgar Hoover had built below FBI headquarters in Quantico, VA.
+The actual BAU (in its many earlier incarnations and titles) used to operate out of a bunker former FBI Director J. Edgar Hoover had built below FBI Headquarters in Quantico, Virginia.

 When Matthew Gray Gubler initially auditioned for the show, he was told that he was not right for the part.
 However, he was called back to audition again a few more times and was consistently told that he wasn't right for the part.
-After a number of auditions, Gubler was eventually given the role.
+After several more auditions, Gubler was eventually given the role.

-The character of Special Agent Reid was a child prodigy, having graduated from high school at the age of 12.
-Matthew Gray Gubler, describing what may form his character's genius, has said that Reid may have Asperger's syndrome and perhaps even be mildly schizophrenic.
-Reid's mother was schizophrenic herself.
+The character of Special Agent Reid was a child prodigy, having graduated from high school at age twelve.
+Matthew Gray Gubler, describing what may form his character's genius, has said that Reid may have Asperger's syndrome, and perhaps even be mildly schizophrenic.
+Reid's mother is schizophrenic herself.

-Dr. Spencer Reid holds doctorate degrees in Mathematics, Chemistry, and Engineering as well as Bachelor's Degrees in Psychology and Sociology.
-He is currently studying for a Bachelor's degree in Philosophy as well.
+Dr. Spencer Reid holds doctorate degrees in Mathematics, Chemistry, and Engineering, as well as Bachelor's Degrees in Psychology and Sociology.
+He is studying for a Bachelor's degree in Philosophy as well.

 CBS aired an episode after Super Bowl XLI (2007) in the hopes of transforming the series from a relatively modest hit into a top ratings performer.
 The episode featured cameos by Super Bowl announcers Jim Nantz and Phil Simms.